gg bb xx tour

 Another Planet Entertainment and the Bill Graham Civic Auditorium are committed to producing safe events.
-All patrons attending events at Bill Graham Civic Auditorium are required to show proof of full vaccination (must be 2 weeks past final dose) OR a negative COVID-19 test within 48 hours from the time of entry to the venue.
-Per the city and county of San Francisco, masks will be required regardless of vaccination status while attending events at the Bill Graham Civic Auditorium.
-For more information, visit our Health & Safety page.
+The City and County of San Francisco has mandated all patrons attending events at the Bill Graham Civic Auditorium on or after 9/15 are required to show proof of full vaccination (must be 2 weeks past final dose).
+Masks are also required.
+For more information, visit our Health & Safety page

 * Policy is subject to change

 All doors & show times subject to change.

 When any great band reaches a new point of greatness in their career, they reflect upon the journey that’s led them to that moment.
 American alt-pop trio LANY started in 2015, when Paul Klein, Jake Goss and Les Priest escaped their humble upbringings for LA, creating a band from the remnants of their own musical projects.
 Together, they crafted lyrically meticulous anthems with big, pristine soundscapes behind them; songs about love, heartbreak and living that felt world-spanning.

 Signing to Polydor in 2015, their self-titled debut album arrived two years later, causing an international fanbase that had been brewing for a few years to burst to the fore.
 Paul was the enigmatic frontman Generation Z desired.
 Its 2018 follow-up Malibu Nights was marred by heartbreak and spawned singles “Thru These Tears” and “I Don’t Wanna Love You Anymore”, cracking the Billboard Album Chart.
 At present, the band has over 2.5 million followers on Spotify alone.